Siddharth-IITH/ML-PHY5G-Beam-Selection/README.md

 Output Result :

-We have achieved training accuracy of 76.05% and test accuracy 72.69% for 10 best beams, as illustrated in Fig. 1 (a).
+We have achieved training accuracy of 76.05% and test accuracy 72.69% for 10 best beams.
 We have uploaded our predictions of the s009 test dataset in the output.txt file (Pl. check the github link provided for the same).

-Fig. 1.
-Dataset epoch vs accuracy for best (a) 10 beams and (b) 5 beams